Ikamexpeditions

 painted manakin

-Painted Manakin (Machaeropterus eckelberryi), a lately discovered species and endemic to Peru, was recorded due the bird monitoring developed in the Conservation and Recovery Zone – ZoCRE Morro de Calzada, during the period from September 2019 to February 2020.
+Painted Manakin (Machaeropterus eckelberryi), a lately discovered species and endemic to Peru, was recorded due the bird monitoring developed in the Conservation and Recovery Zone – ZoCRE Morro de Calzada, during the period from September 2019 to September 2024.

 Painted Manakin

-It is a species belonging to Pipridae´s family, which was discovered in 2017, with a restricted distribution to Loreto and San Martín regions.
+It is a species belonging to Pipridae´s family, which was discovered in 2017, with a restricted distribution to Loreto and San Martin regions.

 In the case of San Martin, it has been reported in the Cordillera Azul National Park, the ZoCRE Morro de Calzada and the Mishquiyacu quebrada (Lane, Kratter, O’neill, 2017).